Anthony-Carmona/little_url/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby 3.2.2

-* System dependencies

-* Configuration

-* Database creation
+* Rails 7.1.0

-* Database initialization
+* Postgresql

-* How to run the test suite
+* to run use

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+''' rake db:create '''
+''' rails db:migrate '''
+''' rails s '''

 # little_url

+little url is a url shortener service backend